-Chinese online presence have been going up and continues to go up, with China already the world’s largest internet population, at the same time, the world’s largest e-commerce or on-line business market.
+Chinese online presence has been going up and continues to go up, with China already the world’s largest internet population, at the same time, the world’s largest e-commerce or online business market.
 Many Chinese locals are now buying online instead of the on-site experience given by the physical stores.

-Some of the consumers’ reasons for the boom of shopping on-line is that they could land better deals in the internet shops, some because it’s less time consuming, and some because the shops guarantee authentic goods from different countries.
-Many businesses, both local in China and international, are now taking advantage of this huge opportunity to reach the Chinese people with selling online.
+Some of the consumers’ reasons for the boom of shopping online is that they could land better deals in the internet shops, some because it’s less time-consuming, and some because the shops guarantee authentic goods from different countries.
+Many businesses, both local in China and international, are now taking advantage of this huge opportunity to reach the Chinese people by selling online.
 One market that is going big in the e-commerce world is the Chinese luxury market.

 How is the Chinese luxury market?

-The Chinese is synonymous with luxury; the Chinese shopping is synonymous with luxury products.
-Chinese have been attracted to luxurious products and lifestyle like a religion, especially the wealthiest.
+The Chinese are synonymous with luxury; Chinese shopping is synonymous with luxury products.
+Chinese have been attracted to luxurious products and lifestyles like religion, especially the wealthiest.
 A lot buy luxury products for self-wear and use as well as for gift giving.
-Having a luxury lifestyle makes a China up scale in the social ladder of the Chinese people.
+Having a luxury lifestyle makes China upscale in the social ladder of the Chinese people.

-The Chinese loves going to countries of origin of the luxury brands and buy them there, because of the high tariff and sales in entering the Chinese market.
-Now, with the on-line sales of these luxury brands, a lot are really seeing the convenience and price change of these products and a lot are very into them.
+The Chinese love going to countries of origin of the luxury brands and buying them there, because of the high tariff and sales in entering the Chinese market.
+Now, with the online sales of these luxury brands, a lot are really seeing the convenience and price change of these products, and a lot are very into them.

 Opportunities of the online luxury market in China

-Since the start of Tmall and Taobao, a lot of luxuries branded products have been selling out like pancakes, with discount prices original brands are unknown of.
+Since the start of Tmall and Taobao, a lot of luxurious branded products have been selling out like pancakes, with discount prices original brands are unknown.
 Some made complaints against Alibaba, but with contract agreements, Alibaba and the luxury brands are now removing gray area markets in the e-commerce store, with the condition of the luxury brand creating an official store in Tmall for sales and benefits of the brand, Alibaba, and of course, the Chinese consumer.